wellesley-bisc195/wellesley-bisc195.github.io/assignments/Assignment02.md

 Unit tests are widely used in computer programing so that developers can be certain that their code is working the way they intend.
 I'm using them here so you can tell how close you are to completing your assignment.

+In later assignments, and in your final project, you will write your own unit tests for the code that you write.
 For now, you can just be assured that if all tests pass, you're done, and if they don't, you still have some work to do

-If you'd like to know more, keep reading.
-The information below is not necessary to complete the assignment this week (though some of the information may be helpful 😉).

 ### How tests work

-Tests take the form of conditional expressions - that is, things that return `true` or `false`.
+Tests take the form of "Boolean" expressions - that is, things that return `true` or `false`.
+Boolean expressions are also also used in conditional execution, which you'll learn about in [Lesson 4](/lessons/Lesson04).

 ```julia
 julia> using Test